 Disclosures Relating to Credit Risk - Generally, credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-Presented below are Standard & Poor's ratings of the securities held in CalMHSA's portfolio by investment type, at the end of the current fiscal year.
+At June 30, 2020, the held investments had a Standard & Poor rating of AA- or higher.